It happens to me surprisingly often.

 To write a clincher sentence, you first must know your key message.

-So, think about this: If readers would remember one thing from your article or book chapter, what would it be?
+So, think about this: If readers would remember one thing from your newsletter, post, email, or book chapter, what would it be?

 If you can’t think of the key message, your idea might still be a little fuzzy.
-Let it simmer for a while, and then revisit your post.
+Let it simmer for a while, and then revisit.
 Which question do you want to answer?
 What problem do you help solve?
 What is your key tip?

 To get unstuck, use one of these sentence starters to help formulate your key point: